Europe · Principality • Andorra la Vella • Grandvalira • Pyrenees

 Pyrenean Herbal Liqueur

 A traditional Catalan digestif made by macerating green walnuts, herbs, and spices in grape spirit.
 Every family in the Pyrenees has their own recipe — some add cinnamon, others anise or mountain thyme.
-The result is a bittersweet, aromatic liqueur with deep amber color, typically served after hearty mountain meals.

-Ingredients:500ml grape spirit or brandy, 12 green walnuts, quartered, 2 cinnamon sticks, 4 cloves, Zest of 1 lemon, 200g sugar, Fresh thyme and rosemary sprigs
+Ingredients:500ml grape spirit or brandy · 12 green walnuts, quartered · 2 cinnamon sticks · 4 cloves · Zest of 1 lemon · 200g sugar · Fresh thyme and rosemary sprigs

 Preparation:1.
-Quarter green walnuts and place in large glass jar 2.
-Add cinnamon, cloves, lemon zest, and herbs 3.
-Pour grape spirit over everything 4.
-Seal and store in cool dark place for 40 days, shaking weekly 5.
-Strain through cheesecloth, add sugar dissolved in minimal warm water 6.
-Bottle and age at least 2 more months before serving
+Quarter green walnuts and place in large glass jar.
+2. Add cinnamon, cloves, lemon zest, and herbs.
+3. Pour grape spirit over everything.
+4. Seal and store in cool dark place for 40 days, shaking weekly.
+5. Strain through cheesecloth, add sugar dissolved in minimal warm water.
+6. Bottle and age at least 2 more months before serving.

 Cremat